lmu-osc/Introduction-Simulations-in-R/tutorial_pages/random-numbers-generators.md

 ***
 **YOUR TURN:**
 Sample 100 values between 3 and 103 with replacement.
-For this, open the file `./exercise_script.R` from the root of your local repository (i.e. after having forked and clone this GitHub repository), review the examples if needed, complete the exercise, and check out the proposed answer.
+For this, open the file `./exercise_script.R` from the root of your local repository (with or without answers), review the examples if needed, complete the exercise, and check out the proposed answer.

 ***